A threefold cord is not quickly broken.

 The unmasking of so many coded connections between the Enigma Variations and the recently discovered Andante sketch projects a new layer of significance for Elgar’s gift to Barnardo’s matron, Lydia Tabb.
 His choice of recipients for his unique Andante sketch proves to be a profoundly symbolic gesture.
 The British charity Barnardo’s was founded by Thomas John Barnardo, the son of a Lutheran exile who emigrated from Hamburg to Ireland.
 The Barnardo family traces its history to Venice with a conversion to the Lutheran Church in the sixteenth century.
 Dr. Barnardo’s Lutheran faith is linked to the covert Theme of the Enigma Variations because Martin Luther composed Ein feste Burg between 1527 and 1529.
 The Mendelssohn fragments cited in Variation XIII also establish this same link because Mendelssohn was baptized a Lutheran.
 Those who insist that Elgar, a Roman Catholic, would never consider a Lutheran melody due to his Roman Catholicism fail to appreciate that Mendelssohn was a Protestant from his youth.

 Dr. Barnardo studied medicine in London during the year 1866 with the goal of becoming a Lutheran missionary to China.
 Although never graduating from medical school, Barnardo adopted the title of doctor and later secured a licentiate.
 After being appointed superintendent of a free school for poor children in the East End of London, he established a juvenile mission in 1867.
 By 1870, he founded the first of what would eventually grow to 90 “Dr. Barnardo’s Homes” for orphaned boys and girls.
 In 1899, Dr. Barnardo’s homes were chartered as the National Incorporated Association for the Reclamation of Destitute Waif Children.
 That was the same year as the premiere of Elgar’s iconic Enigma Variations.
 To learn more concerning the innermost secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.
+Please help support and expand my original research by becoming a sponsor on Patreon.

 Post a Comment